The University Testing Center is located at the corner of Clinton and Hobbs St.

 University Testing Center

 The University Testing Center administers exams at the following times:

 Certiport, CLEP, DSST, MAT, Proctored, and Quickbooks candidates click on our “Schedule an Appointment” link to schedule appointments and make payments.
 The link allows candidates to register for their exam, select their appointment date and time, and submit their payment.
 Once the appointment is scheduled and the payment is processed, candidates receive a confirmation email.

-ADAI, Castle, Comira, GRE, NCCT, PAN, Pearson VUE, Praxis, and Prov candidates will pay the exam company when they register for the test (through the vendor website).
+ADAI, Castle, Comira, GRE, NCCT, PAN, Pearson VUE, Praxis, and Prov candidates register and pay any fees directly with the vendor.
+Please see the main testing center page for links.

 Candidates can access study materials through the University Testing Center’s Study Resources webpage.